MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 AWS was missing a few pieces in this field.
-The introduction of those 2 new products is filling those gaps and clearly indicates that AWS wants to have a product available for everyone of your needs.
+The introduction of those 2 new products is filling those gaps and clearly indicates that AWS wants to have a product available for your every need.

 ### AWS CodeBuild

-AWS CodeBuild comes in the already crowded market of the CI tools.
+AWS CodeBuild comes to the already crowded market of the CI tools.
 As such, it is a direct competitor of Jenkins, Travis CI or Gitlab CI.
 It allows you to run a continuous integration/deployment (CI/CD) pipeline in a managed environment.